Where do I find you?

 Do I need to bring a lunch?

-As we are out in the valley or on the ice for more than three hours at a time, you will need to bring a light snack and small bottle of water to keep you refreshed.
+As we are out in the valley or on the ice for more than two hours at a time, you will need to bring a light snack and small bottle of water to keep you refreshed.

 Do I need to bring a backpack?